-When you think of accounting, you likely think of a profession known for conservatism and old-school tradition.
+When you think of accounting, do you think of a profession known for conservatism and old-school tradition?

-Over the years, paper-based general ledgers and accounting methodologies graduated to Excel spreadsheets, then to “canned” accounting software programs, which have now morphed to advanced cloud-based solutions.
-Technology has quickly turned the accounting profession into one that is now dynamic and fast-paced.
+Over the years, paper-based general ledgers and accounting methodologies graduated to Excel spreadsheets, then to “canned” accounting software programs, which have now morphed to advanced cloud-based accounting solutions.
+Technology has quickly created modern accounting; a profession that is now dynamic and fast-paced.

 Red flag #2 – Your accountant is sending Excel documents via email

-While Excel is a great tool, the program is not geared for the needs of modern accounting.
+While Excel is a great tool, the program is not geared to the needs of modern accounting.
 What can start out as a simple spreadsheet can easily grow to a monster doc that is difficult to understand, use, and prone to errors.
-Today’s cloud-based accounting systems are not only set up specifically for balancing the books but are are also amazing documentation management and collaboration tools.
-Having everything in one place makes life easier not only for your accountant, but for you too.
+Today’s cloud-based accounting systems are not only set up specifically for balancing the books but are also amazing documentation management and collaboration tools.
+Having everything in one place makes life easier not only for your accountant but for you too.

 Red flag #3 – Your accountant is more reactive rather than proactive